 Should you require assistance, local 24/7 telephone support will also be available throughout your trip.

-On this tour bike rental is included.
-You can choose between a Lynskey Cooper Titanium cross road bike (with wider tyres than a standard road bike) or 21 speed Trek FX hybrid bike.
+On this tour a 21 speed Trek FX hybrid bike is included in the trip cost.
+You can also upgrade to a Lynskey Cooper Titanium cross road bike (with wider tyres than a standard road bike).
 Each bike comes with a handlebar bag for your personal possessions and a water bottle.
 Helmets are included, although your own is likely to be a better fit.

 If you would prefer to bring your own bicycle please ensure it is thoroughly serviced and is an appropriate road bike.